A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Experiments

-\figurename~\ref{fig:irat-local-view} reveals the activity of the local view cells, which further reflects the loop closure detection and calibration of the cognitive map and the robot pose estimate.
-The number of local view cells increases as the robot keeps moving to unexplored scenes, which are learned as the new local views.
-This is consistent with \figurename~\ref{fig:irat-local-view}, in which the increase of the local view ID composes the main part of the scatter plot.
+\figurename~\ref{fig:irat-local-view} reveals the activity of the boundary cells, which further reflects the loop closure detection and calibration of the cognitive map and the robot pose estimate.
+The number of boundary cells increases as the robot keeps moving to unexplored scenes, which are learned as the new boundary views.
+This is consistent with \figurename~\ref{fig:irat-local-view}, in which the increase of the boundary view ID composes the main part of the scatter plot.
 The figure also reveals the loop closure detection during the mapping progress.
-The dramatic decrease in the active local view ID indicates that a number of previously learned local views are matched with the current \LiDAR observation.
-Combining \figurename~\ref{fig:irat-scenario-mapping-progress} and \figurename~\ref{fig:irat-local-view}, it is obvious that during the mapping process, at around \SI{330}{s} the proposed SLAM started to detect the previously learned views and performed loop closure calibration to reduce the accumulated error in the map, which demonstrates the ability of the local view cells to detect loop closure in the mapping process.
+The dramatic decrease in the active boundary view ID indicates that a number of previously learned boundary views are matched with the current \LiDAR observation.
+Combining \figurename~\ref{fig:irat-scenario-mapping-progress} and \figurename~\ref{fig:irat-local-view}, it is obvious that during the mapping process, at around \SI{380}{s} the proposed SLAM managed to detect the previously learned views and performed loop closure calibration to reduce the accumulated error in the map, which demonstrates the ability of the boundary cells to detect loop closure in the mapping process.

-In \figurename~\ref{fig:irat-local-view} we also report the localization error during the mapping process in the simulation experiment.
-The translational error computed based on the ground truth data ranges from \SI{0.0027}{m} to \SI{1.2222}{m}, with a mean value of \SI{0.2985}{m}, for the 1,200 seconds of the mapping process in the $\SI{16.8}{m} \times \SI{12.6}{m}$ space.
+In \figurename~\ref{fig:irat-local-view} we also report the relative pose error (RPE)~\cite{kummerle2009measuring} during the mapping process in the simulation experiment.
+The localization RPE computed based on the ground truth data is up to \SI{0.127}{m} at around \SI{440}{s}, with a mean value of \SI{0.0284}{m} for the 600 seconds of the mapping process in the $\SI{16.8}{m} \times \SI{12.6}{m}$ space.
 As shown in the graph, the error remains at a low level for the whole mapping process.
-For several periods of time around \SI{380}{s}, \SI{470}{s}, and \SI{660}{s}, the position error started to accumulate but was soon corrected after a period of time.
-The transition of the accumulated error shows the process of loop closure detection and demonstrates the high performance of the proposed SLAM system for both mapping and localization.
+For several periods of time around \SI{250}{s} to \SI{350}{s}, and \SI{480}{s} to \SI{540}{s}, the position error started to accumulate but was soon corrected and remained low for a period of time.
+The transition of the accumulated error shows the process of loop closure detection and demonstrates the high performance of the proposed SLAM system for mapping and localization.